AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62428-fixes-stock-status-errors-in-catalog-search-index.md

 ---
-title: 'ACSD-62428: Fixes stock status errors in catalog search index'
+title: 'ACSD-62428: Stock status errors in catalog search index'
 description: Apply the ACSD-62428 patch to fix the issue where the `is_out_of_stock` value in the catalog search index is incorrectly set when the SKU is not as a searchable attribute.
 feature: Inventory, Catalog Management
 role: Admin, Developer